fideloper/UniversalAnalytics/readme.md

 ## Notes

 1. Make "required" functionality less manual with a "required attributes" array which can be used to check if required fields are non-null values. `Entity::valid()` can then be added to abstract class.
+2. Request should have requester interface with Buzz implementation, for testing/maintainability.